 What could be done to make the complete procedure more manageable?

 Another prominent option could be outsourcing dental billing services.
 Dental billing support companies have a prolific team for each of RCM tasks such as patient verification, insurance handling, claims coding and submissions, denial management, and follow-ups.
-Delegating your finance handling tasks to reliable and experienced dental billing support companies can save a great deal of time and effort, along with making the clinic’s functioning smooth and efficient.
+Delegating your finance handling tasks to reliable and experienced dental billing support companies can save a great deal of time and effort, along with making the dental office’s functioning smooth and efficient.